 1. Build a road map

-Before you can get started on planning strategies to increase hotel sales, you need to know where your property currently stands in terms of revenue and marketing efforts.
-Knowing the fixed cost of an empty room is important so you can calculate things like how to set prices and dates for promotions and group offers, and whether to invest time and effort on certain OTA channels.
+Before you can start your revenue strategy, you need to know where your business currently stands: from your bottom line and revenue streams to marketing efforts and online review scores.
+Knowing the fixed cost of an available room is essential to calculate how to set the right rates plans, dates for promotions and group offers, and whether to invest time and effort on specific OTA channels.
 With this information, you can create an accurate and personalized road map that will help guide your sales strategy in the right direction.

-Your business’s road map doesn’t have to be formal, but it should accurately reflect your property’s current status in terms of finances, sales, revenue, and costs so that you can plan appropriate goals for the future.
-Additionally, your road map or business plan will need to be reviewed and revised every year to achieve optimal results.
+Your road map doesn’t have to be formal, but it should accurately reflect your business’s current status in terms of finances, reservations, revenue, and costs so that you can plan appropriate goals for the future.
+Additionally, your road map or hotel business plan will need to be reviewed and revised every year to achieve optimal results.

-To illustrate, you might notice that your property mainly attracts business travelers between the ages of 35 and 45 and that these guests choose to stay at your property because of your proximity to a convention center that hosts a lot of corporate events.
-Knowing this, you can run special marketing campaigns and paid ads that promote your property’s optimal location and directly target business travelers.
-You my notice that you have different guest profiles depending on the season.
-If this is the case, you can add another guest persona and create an appropriate marketing campaign to target that specific group of guests.
-Segmenting your guest market and building targeted campaigns is a strategic way to increase your hotel sales.
+To illustrate, you might notice that your accommodation mainly attracts business travelers between the ages of 35 and 45 and that these guests choose to stay at your property because of your proximity to a convention center that hosts many corporate events.
+Knowing this, you can run unique marketing campaigns and paid ads that promote your property’s optimal location and directly target business travelers.

 3. Sell the experience over the transaction